usertomlin/JCuda-LDA/README.md

 	/**
 	 * 1. supports training with a folder of many text files containing documents with format like 'example-docs.txt'
+	 * (where each document is preceded by a line of "<doc>" with optional attributes and succeeded by a line of "</doc>")
 	 * 2. not recommended to use this method to train, which is by far slower than 'trainWithIntsCorpus' */ else {